 It always starts like that; “You can’t do it!”
-No one can resist the temptation to type that, myself included, but don’t give up…
+No one seems able to resist the temptation to type that, myself included.
+But don’t give up…

 Strictly speaking installing an extra Blog page on WordPress is impossible.
 You can however, fool WordPress into giving you two, or three, or as many as you think you can fit into your menu, through Categories.
 What you will actually be doing is splitting the Blog page by using Categories, but relax, it’s very easy to do.

 So let's get down to the "how to" of it;

 When installing an extra blog page your first step is to decide what you would like to call your new page.
 Blog is already taken of course, and really, that name has been done to death by now.
 So let’s say you want to carve your niche by doing Reviews of products, films, music or video games.
 It seems like Reviews would fit quite nicely so, click on the Categories link under Posts in your dashboard.
 (In most WordPress installations you will see Categories listed directly below Add New under Posts on your WordPress dashboard.)

 This will bring you to a new window where you will set up your new Category.
 Enter Reviews in the top line and the word reviews in the slug line.
 (In case you did not know yet, slugs are always the lower case version of the name line.)